Studying in Canada as an International Studentadmin2023-07-13T14:04:33-04:00

-Well, if your answer is yes, then, you need a study permit.
-It's a requirement by the Canadian government.
+Well, if your answer is yes, then you need a study permit.
+It’s a requirement by the Canadian government.
 However, in some extreme cases, you may use a temporary resident visa.
 This means that, as an international student, there are prerequisite conditions that you must meet.
 A Study Permit is normally issued if the applicant has received a letter of acceptance from a Canadian university or college to undertake a program of choice.
-The permit is valid for the duration of intended program or course of study.
+The permit is valid for the duration of the intended program or course of study.

 How Does One Apply For a Study Permit?